 Advanced reservations are required.
 Phone 808-635-0257.
 If we don’t answer, please leave a message or send us an email.
 We will get back to you right away.
 Once you register, you will be emailed an itinerary.

 Special arrangements have been made for Tasting Kauai so that we can offer this tour for a low price.
 There is an additional 4 percent tax.
-Deadline to register for the January 24 tour is Wednesday, January 22, by 12 noon HST.
+The deadline to register for the March tour is Wednesday, March 20, by 12 noon HST.

 Space is limited.

-All cancellations made one week prior to registration deadline will be refunded in full.
-Full charges will apply to cancellations made less than one business week before registration deadline.
+All cancellations made 72 hours or less prior to date of service will not be refunded and full charge will apply.
 No shows will be charged in full.
 This event will be held rain or shine.
 Because of the nature of our tour, we are unable to accommodate special food requests.
-We do not provide transportation, so everyone must follow us in their car.
-Tours are based on seasons and explore what’s new on Kauai.
-Descriptions provided here may change, but the spirit of the tour will not.

 *For a complete list of our 2013 tour dates, click here.